Andrew Jackson Poe

-Andrew Jackson Poe (1851–1920) was an American artist of the little-known folk art subset known as almshouse or poorhouse painters.
+Andrew Jackson Poe (March 2, 1851 – November 11, 1920) was an American landscape artist.
+His work is representative of a type of folk art known as almshouse or poorhouse painting.

-Early years
+Early life

-Andrew Jackson Poe was born on March 2, 1851, in Columbiana County, Ohio.
-He was the sixth of eleven children born to Adam Poe and Lucy Todd Poe.
-Andrew and seven of his siblings survived to adulthood.
-The Poe family lived and worked on a farm in Beaver County, Pennsylvania.
+Andrew Jackson Poe was born on March 2, 1851, in Georgetown, Beaver County, Pennsylvania.
+He was the sixth of eleven children born to Adam W. Poe, a steamboat captain, and Lucy Todd Poe.
+He was a great-grandson of Adam Poe, who along with his brother Andrew was well known for fighting Native American raiders.

-Famed ancestors

-Andrew Jackson Poe's great-great-grandfather was named George Jacob Pfau and his wife Catharine.
-Pfau was of German extraction and his sons were the first to Anglicize their surname to Poe.
-Pfau's sons Adam and Andrew were famed for their skirmishes with Native Americans in southern Beaver County.
-Both men were known as fearless fighters, and the first Andrew Poe is reputed to have slain the Wyandot Indian Chief Bigfoot in 1781.
-The brothers’ exploits were detailed in volume II of Theodore Roosevelt’s book, The Winning of the West from the Alleghenies to the Mississippi, 1777 - 1783.
-Poe is a second cousin of the West Point graduate and general Orlando Metcalfe Poe.

-Adulthood
+Career

 Poe was not known to have married or had children.
 He traveled fairly extensively, paying for food and lodgings with his paintings.
 From 1892 to 1893, he lived in St. Louis, Missouri.
 Family lore held that his decorative painting adorns portions of the Union Station in St. Louis.